 Taking Control of Your Emotions

 Dealing with intense negative emotions requires you to stop the downward spiral as soon as possible.
 Controlling your breath through peripheral vision techniques puts you in back in control of your emotional equilibrium, it stops runaway emotional reactions.

-If you practice mindfulness, you’ll be able to intercede sooner, and that means you’ll be more successful more often.
-Whether you are mindful or not, the process to regain control is still the same.
+If you practice mindfulness, you’ll be able to intercede sooner, and be more successful more often.
+Whether you are mindful or not, the process of regaining control is still the same.
 The answer to managing your emotional response is in your breath, eyes, and body.

 1) Manage the Breath

 The moment you discover how you are reacting emotionally, take in a deep breath slowly with a count of 3 or 4.
 Focus your attention on breathing—breath in for a count of 3 or 4.
 Then, breathe out for a count of 3 or 4.
-As we Inhal and exhale slowly, this will calm your active mind and help to move you back to emotional equilibrium.
+Inhale and exhale slowly, this will calm your active mind moving you back to emotional equilibrium.